Answered by Claude Code, directly from the codebase.

 Three entry points.
 Pick whichever matches where you are. /think is for rough ideas.
 It interviews you about every aspect of the feature, reads the codebase for context, and produces a structured brief. /bootstrap takes a PRD and turns it into a GitHub Epic with dependency-tracked issues. /start picks up an existing GitHub issue and begins work.
 Most people use /start day-to-day and /think when kicking off something new.
 None of them require the others.

-SaaS apps, dashboards, marketplaces, internal tools, AI products, admin panels.
+SaaS apps, dashboards, marketplaces, AI products, admin panels.
 Anything you’d build with Next.js.
+Internal tools and dashboards are a strong fit too: the auth system, RBAC, data tables, and form components handle data-dense interfaces well, and smaller user bases mean fewer edge cases to manage.
 The stack also supports marketing pages, landing pages, and docs sites alongside your app.
 You can ship as a web app, a PWA, or pair with Expo for mobile.
 Not a fit for: native iOS/Android apps, WordPress sites, or standalone Shopify storefronts.

 Next.js 16 with React 19, TypeScript 5, Tailwind CSS 4, and Turborepo for the monorepo.
 Supabase for database (PostgreSQL) and auth.
 Stripe for payments.
 Resend for transactional email.
 PostHog for analytics.
 Sentry for error tracking.
 Vercel AI SDK 6 for AI features with multi-provider support (Anthropic and OpenAI).
 Vitest for unit tests, Playwright for E2E tests.